Artists + Practitioners + Organizations

 Far South/Border North Round I Grant Recipients

 Our Round I grant recipients include about 60 artists and cultural practitioners from San Diego and Imperial counties.
-Round I grant recipients began developing their campaigns in June 2023, and are now implementing those campaigns through May 2024.
+Round I grant recipients began developing their campaigns in June 2023, and are now implemented those campaigns through May 2024.

 San Diego County